machineboy2045/angular-selectize/README.md

 Previous versions supported simple arrays for options `['Option 1', 'Option 2']`.
 Version 3.0 drops this in order to simplify the directive and make it more consistent with the original Selectize.

+Also note the main js file has been renamed from `'selectize.js'` to `'angular-selectize.js'`.

 ## Dependencies